We are debt free! I can’t wait to share how we paid off over $20,000 in debt in less than 9 months.

 At that point, I had pretty much accepted the fact that my husband and I would finally be paying off our student loans about the time our kids hit college age.
 There wasn’t even a tiny inkling of hope that our family would be debt free within ten years, let alone one!
 (In reality, we had about 6 years left on our loans, but I wasn’t even financially savvy enough to know that at the time.)

 But that phrase, “debt free,” wouldn’t leave me alone.
 It seemed it was everywhere I looked around the internet.
 It popped up in conversations with people we talked to at church.
-Still skeptical, I picked up one of Dave Ramsey’s books (this one to be exact) at the library to find out what the buzz was all about.
-(That’s my affiliate link, by the way.)
+Still skeptical, I picked up one of Dave Ramsey’s books, The Total Money Makeover, at the library to find out what the buzz was all about.

 Throughout the book, there were stories of families making extreme changes to their lifestyles and even getting second jobs or earning extra money from home, all for the goal of becoming debt free.